eselkin/awesome-computational-neuroscience/README.md

 To contribute, see [:pencil2: code of contribution](https://github.com/eselkin/awesome-computational-neuroscience/blob/master/contributing.md)

 A list of schools and researchers in computational neuroscience, theoretical neuroscience, (and systems neuroscience).
-The aim of the list is to give a global perspective of researchers in the field, make it easier to apply to the listed institutions, and also provides a reasonable way to find an advisor.
+The aim of the list is to give a global perspective of researchers in the field, make it easier to apply to the listed institutions, and also provide a reasonable way to find an advisor.

 ## Contents